miyadaiku/miyadaiku-docs/doc/contents/en/guide/article.rst

 Content and page
 +++++++++++++++++++++++

-When converting an article to HTML, in the Jinja 2 template in the article, the variables ``content`` and ``page`` both refer to the same article object currently being processed.
+When converting an article to HTML, in the Jinja 2 template, the variables ``content`` and ``page`` both refer to the same article object currently being processed.
 In this case ``content`` and ``page`` refer to the same object.

-However, if the article is loading another article, in the Jinja 2 template in the article being loaded, the article is referenced by the variable ``content``, and the article loading another article is referred by variable ``page``.
+However, if the article is loaded by another article, variable ``page`` refers the article of the current HTML page, and the variable ``content`` refers the article being loaded.

 .. code-block:: jinja